Warner Music Group: Expansion

 In October 2012, WMG became one of the last major labels to sign with Google's music service.
 It was also one of the last labels to reach an agreement with Spotify.

 In June 2013, WMG expanded into Russia by acquiring Gala Records, best known as the longtime distributor of EMI.
 Later that year, Warner Music Russia agreed to locally distribute releases by Disney Music Group and Sony Music.
 Later that year, WMG closed a deal with Clear Channel Media that saw its artists paid for terrestrial radio play for the first time.
 Clear Channel would get preferential rates for streaming songs through its iHeartRadio service and other online platforms.
 It was believed that the agreement would put pressure on other big labels, including Sony and Universal, to reach similar deals.

 In 2017, WMG formed a TV and film division, Warner Music Entertainment, led by former MGM executive Charlie Cohen.
 In March 2020, it hired Kate Shepherd, the former head of entertainment at Ridley Scott Creative Group.
 This division paired with Imagine Entertainment on a Nat Geo limited series Genius: Aretha, which led to a co-producing and co-financing agreement for a music slate in July 2020.

+In February 2022, Warner announced acquisition of controlling interest in a South India based distribution label Divo Music.